From pitted tooth enamel to canker sores, oral health may be a sneaky sign of celiac disease. Yet too few dentists are filled in on the risks.

 Once, it was thought that celiac disease was just a childhood condition that would go away.
 Now it’s recognized as part of a family of autoimmune diseases that includes rheumatoid arthritis, Type 1 diabetes and multiple sclerosis.

 When someone with celiac disease consumes gluten, the immune system mounts a response that damages tiny projections called villi, which line the small intestine.
 The villi of the gut are essential to nutrient absorption.
-So it seems only logical that mouth – the front door to the gut – would be affected, too.
+So it seems only logical that the mouth – the front door to the gut – would be affected, too.

 As a result, Malahias says that most American dentists simply aren’t educated about the oral symptoms of celiac disease, and of the key role they could play in detecting it.
 He used to be one of them.
 It was only in 2006 that he became aware the condition could affect the development of tooth enamel when his wife, in her 40s, and his daughter, then 7, were both diagnosed with celiac disease.